Skip to main content

 Choose trigger type

-Here you would choose if you want an automation rule for a from or a case field.
+Here you would choose if you want an automation rule for a form or a case field.

 Form submitted

-You would use this if you want to receive and email, activity, new form, or to update a case file when submitting a form.
+You would use this if you want to receive an email, activity, new form, or to update a case file when submitting a form.

-Click From Submitted, then select the relevant form from the dropdown.
+1. Click Form Submitted, then select the relevant form from the dropdown.

 Case Field Update

-You would use this if you want to receive and email, activity new form, or to update a case file form when updating a case file.
+You would use this if you want to receive an email, activity, new form, or to update a case file when updating a case field.

 Choose Actions

-You can add a delay in when this email sends after submitting the form by selecting the delay checkbox and adding tokens.
-For example, you can delay 14 days by using form submitted date and time +14d.
+4. You can add a delay in when this email sends after submitting the form by selecting the delay checkbox and adding tokens.
+For example, form submitted date and time +14d.

 Create Activity